LinuxDevon/Zybo_Minesweeper/README.md

 ## installing the libraries
 Install the libraries by running the script: `install.sh` in the Scripts folder

-## Start game on startup
-This is done using Systemd.
-I have the service file that i used in the Scripts folder.
-If you want to use this you must edit the file.

-Add the correct working directory and correct path to the game.

-To use this file move the service file to `/lib/systemd/system/`

-Type `sudo systemctl enable Zybo_Minesweeper.service`

-Test that it is working correctly by typing `sudo systemctl start Zybo_Minesweeper.service` and seeing if it pops up.

-Reboot and it should load.
-If it doesn't verify the file paths and working directory give are correct.

 # Running the game
 Start the game by typing `./main.py`.